Kruger Park Travel

 Kruger Park roads

-There is an extensive network of bitumen-tarred roads in Kruger Park and they do offer extra comfort and convenience to public visitors, particularly those that do not travel around in the luxury of a 4-wheel drive vehicle.
+There is an extensive network of bitumen-tarred roads in Kruger Park, and they do offer extra comfort and convenience to public visitors, particularly those who do not travel around in the luxury of a 4-wheel drive vehicle.

 The most popular tarred road in southern Kruger Park is the road between Crocodile Bridge Gate and Skukuza Rest Camp, travelling via Lower Sabie Rest Camp (H4-1 and H4-2).
 This popular game drive route hugs the perennial Sabie River and offers visitors ample sightings of animals and birds.